Macdonald, Roderick Daniel (Flight Sergeant, b.1908-d.1942)

 After disembarking in England, Macdonald goes on to record his experiences of training in England.
 Some of these experiences include settling at the Royal Air Force station at Bournemouth, feeling lonely because he didn’t receive any mail from home, missing his wife, receiving an Australian Comforts Fund hamper on Christmas Day, feeling anxious about the state of the war in the East, being on leave, going to lectures and completing exams, having a bad cold, being posted to Cranwell Wireless School, hearing about the Fall of Singapore in February 1942, spending the night in a police station, having a lack of hot water and soap for bathing, being posted to Moreton-in-Marsh, being so cold he couldn’t properly operate the equipment while in flight, being assigned to a crew, celebrating Anzac Day in London, getting frustrated with the lack of organisation within the Royal Air Force, seeing several fatal training accidents, doing many training flights, taking messages for wives and sweethearts of men about to fly out on operations, air raids, and preparing to be posted to North Africa.

 On 15 July 1942, Macdonald left England, flying to Egypt via Gibraltar.
 In his diary, he records details of the journey, arriving at the base of 37 Squadron, going on an unsanctioned visit to Tel Aviv, a fatal take-off accident involving members of his crew, doing regular bombing runs to Tobruk to disrupt shipping, flying amidst large quantities of flak, missing his wife, a serious runway accident involving several aircraft, parading for Winston Churchill, and taking an excellent photo of Tobruk from the air.
-In his last entry, dated 5 September 1942, he mentions seeing an artillery duel between enemy artillery and their own, with spectacular shell-bursts, having a rest day in which he read and wrote to his wife.
+In his last entry, dated 5 September 1942, he mentions seeing an artillery duel between enemy artillery and their own, with spectacular shell-bursts, and having a rest day in which he read and wrote to his wife.

 Flight Sergeant Macdonald died in a flying battle on 7 September 1942.